 Consider a Virtual Office

-If you’re in the process of deciding on office space and green issues matter to you, consider getting a virtual office space.
+If you’re in the process of deciding on office space and green issues matter to you, consider getting a virtual office.
 Virtual Offices, among other environmental benefits, eliminate daily commutes which equal to 2.2 tons of CO2 emissions per year.
 Best of all, you’ll save money by skipping the hassles of getting to and from work each day.